aptima-ai/aptima_framework/tools/profiler/pprof/README.md

 ### Profiling with pprof

-The simplest way to profile a go program is to use the pprof_app_go as your TEN app.
+The simplest way to profile a go program is to use the pprof_app_go as your APTIMA app.
 When the app starts, it will read environment variables to determine whether to start the pprof server and the heap profiler.

 ```bash
 # Heap profiles will be stored in /data/prof